PayFabric/APIs/PayLink/Sections/PayLinks.md

 -----------------
 * `POST api/document/{PayLinkId}/PostData` will update the post data xml for the specific document

 <b>Note:</b> Only can update post data for `Integration Failed` document.
-The post data xml is auto generated, please don't add/remove any node(s), just update the value, otherwise will cause failed to integrate to ERP.
+The post data xml is auto generated, please don't add/remove any node(s), just update the value, otherwise will cause failure to integrate to ERP.

 ###### Request
 ```xml